 Problem 2.33.
 (Excel file)

-The author's Web page (www.rotman.utoronto.ca/~hull/data) contains daily closing prices for crude oil futures contract and gold futures contract.
-You are required to download the data and answer the following:
+The author's Web page (www-2.rotman.utoronto.ca/~hull/data) contains daily closing prices for crude oil futures contract and gold futures contract.
+You are required to download the data for crude oil and answer the following: